arcadiapage/arcadiapage.github.io/_posts/2024-02-20-sacred-money-archetypes-test-what-i-think.md

 # How have I gotten creative with my archetypes?

 I like fusing the information about my SMA archetypes with other personality type frameworks that I'm familiar with.
 For example, I'm an INFP, and I like the MBTI.
 I'm especially fascinated with MBTI cognitive functions.
-So the function stack for INFPs is introverted feeling (Fi), extraverted thinking (Ne), introverted sensing (Si), and extraverted thinking (Te).
+So the function stack for INFPs is introverted feeling (Fi), extraverted intuition (Ne), introverted sensing (Si), and extraverted thinking (Te).
 If I mapped my SMA archetypes to my MBTI functions with similar traits, it's like this:

 Fi = Romantic